Our People

 Kathryn’s skills in strategy, organisational development, transformation and driving change are underpinned by her strong commitment to inclusion.
 Her ability to help organisations transition to contemporary and innovative ways of working, while maintaining and strengthening their culture makes Kathryn a sought after and trusted advisor.
 She is a skilled facilitator with experience working with Boards, executive teams and management and staff groups to work through strategic challenges and strengthen high performance.

-Kathryn draws on these skills and her experience when providing consultancy services with Cube Group and also when undertaking independent work, such as facilitating Executive Learning Groups as part of the Jeff Whalan Learning Group.
+Kathryn drew on these skills and her experience as a Partner in a public purpose consultancy firm from 2020 to 2024 and in undertaking independent work, such as facilitating Executive Learning Groups as part of the Jeff Whalan Learning Group.

 Having informally coached and mentored staff for many years, Kathryn became formally certified as a coach with the Institute of Executive Coaching and Leadership in 2019.
 She works with people to unlock potential and build professional skills and results.
 She is energetic and respectful, bringing insights based on deep strategy and leadership experience.